DongzeHE/scpca-docs/docs/getting_started.md

 This section provides information on next steps you might take after downloading a dataset from the ScPCA portal.

-More resources for processing single-cell datasets can be found on our Github in the [`scpca-downstream-analyses` repository](https://github.com/AlexsLemonade/scpca-downstream-analyses).
+We have also provided a workflow that can be used to perform initial filtering, dimensionality reduction, normalization, and clustering on single-cell and single-nuclei samples in parallel.
-This repository houses a workflow that can be used to perform initial filtering, dimensionality reduction, normalization, and clustering on single-cell and single-nuclei samples in parallel.
+This workflow and more resources for processing single-cell datasets can be found on our Github in the [`scpca-downstream-analyses` repository](https://github.com/AlexsLemonade/scpca-downstream-analyses).

 ## Importing ScPCA data into R